Framework-R-D/phlex-design/doc/data_organization.rst

 .. todo:: Describe what defining data products means.

-Framework users are able to define their own data products :dune:`11.1 Definition of data products`.
+Framework users are expected to define their own data products :dune:`11.1 Definition of data products`.

 Phlex does not require that the in-memory representation of a data product shall be the same as its persistent representation :dune:`2 Data Product Representation`.
 In some cases, it may even be advantageous to have multiple in-memory representations for the same data product.